GuitarML/SmartGuitarAmp/README.md

 To share your best models, email the json files to smartguitarml@gmail.com and they may be included in the latest release as a downloadable zip.

-Also see compainion plugin, the [SmartGuitarPedal](https://github.com/GuitarML/SmartGuitarPedal)
+Also see companion plugin, the [SmartGuitarPedal](https://github.com/GuitarML/SmartGuitarPedal)

 ## Installing the plugin